ciceroOslo/ciceroscm/README.md

 * ref_yr (2010)
 * idtm (24)

+## Example scripts
+The scripts folder contains various example scripts that can be used to see how to set up various types of runs.
+The start of all of them adds the necessary parts for the file to run with the module.
+If you want to run from somewhere else you will need to edit the <code>sys.path.append</code> command so it points to where you've stored the src directory of this repository.
+* <code>run_scm.py</code> runs a simple emissions run with ssp245 data from 1900 to 2050
+* <code>run_full_forcing.py</code> runs a 1 percent CO2 increase forcing with default solar and volcanic forcing from 1750 to 2100
+* <code>run_perturbations.py</code> shows runs like that in <code>run_scm.py</code> with emissions and forcing perturbations
+* <code>run_full_emissions_profile.py</code> runs an ssp245 emissions run from 1750 to 2100 with a profiler, so you can see what parts of the code is more time consuming
+* <code>run_full_forcing_profile.py</code> is like <code>run_full_emissions_profile.py</code> but for a pure forcing run
+* <code>run_full_change_all_pams.py</code> is an emissions ssp245 run from 1750 to 2100 which shows how to set all the parameters for both the upwelling diffusion model and for the concentrations emissions handler.

 ## Development
 * To start developing make sure you have a github account and that you are part of the ciceroOslo team.
 * If you haven't already, [setup your github account with an ssh key](https://docs.github.com/en/enterprise-server@3.0/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account)